PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-09 17:33:31
+Last updated: 2024-04-09 17:34:11
-Random Quote: Desperation Day has come and gone and you have neither gone nor come. - Robin Scherbatsky
+Random Quote: Success is 1% inspiration, 98% perspiration, and 2% attention to detail. - Phil Dunphy